-This HIV test can detect the virus from 28 days after infection and is called a "Duo" test because it combines an antibody test for the HIV antibody 1 & 2 strains of the virus, with an antigen test for the p24 antigen.
+This HIV test can detect the virus from 28 days after infection.
+It is called a "DUO" test because it combines an antibody test for the HIV antibody 1 & 2 strains of the virus, with an antigen test for the p24 antigen.

-This Better2Know HIV test is extremely accurate at 28 days and is now the test recommended by the UK's current Guidelines on HIV testing.
-The Better2Know test is a fourth generation test.
+This Better2Know HIV test is extremely accurate at 28 days and is the test recommended by current HIV testing guidelines.
+It is a fourth generation test.

-Better2Know will send your blood sample to our laboratory and the results are usually available the same day as the sample is received in the laboratory.
-The Better2Know test, is considered 99.8% accurate at 28 days, this accuracy increases to 99.9% at 90 days after any potential contact.
+Better2Know will send your blood sample to our laboratory and the results are usually available the same day the sample is received in the laboratory.
+The Better2Know test is considered 99.8% accurate at 28 days.
+This accuracy increases to 99.9% at 90 days after any potential contact.